What You Need to Know About Identity Theft

 Approximately 10 million Americans annually are victims of identity theft.
 Here are signs that indicate your identity may have been stolen:

 - Errors on your bank or credit card statements – Review statements each month to ensure all charges are legitimate.

 - Errors on your credit report – Look for accounts you didn’t open or inquiries you didn’t initiate.

-- Problems with insurance – If you’re denied coverage or you receive bills for a procedure you didn’t undergo, it’s likely someone else is using your insurance information.
+- Problems with insurance – If you’re denied coverage or you receive bills for a procedure you didn’t undergo, someone else may be using your insurance information.

 - Unexpected or missing mail – Bills, statements or collection notices for accounts that aren’t yours indicate a problem.
 Conversely, not receiving mail you normally expect can mean ID thieves have changed the address on your accounts.
 Either way, it’s a major red flag.